MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/management-tools/resource-kit-tools.md

 #### <a name="users"></a>Usuários

-Administradores que têm as permissões necessárias para atualizar a implantação do Skype for Business Server 2015.
+Administradores que têm as permissões necessárias para atualizar a implantação Skype for Business Server 2015.

 ### <a name="examples"></a>Exemplos